 Etendeka Mountain Camp: Our full report

-Activities from the camp are included in the rate – and major on nature/game drives and guided walks, at which Etendeka excels.
+Activities from the camp are included in the rates – and focus on nature drives and guided walks, at which Etendeka excels.
 The area's geology is especially interesting, and travelling on foot can be fascinating.
 The 'Quartz Walk' is littered with amazing quartz and agates – although the guides are strict that these are for viewing only!

 Etendeka Mountain Camp is particularly conscious of their environmental impact, cooking meals over a fire and using alternative energy sources such as solar power.
-The staff also take great care to remove any litter and rubbish from the area.
+The staff also takes great care to remove any litter and rubbish from the area.

-Our viewEtendeka is relatively simple by the standards of modern safari camps, and is exceptional in being owner-run for around two decades – a major achievement.
-What's even more impressive if that Dennis & Bonnie have retain their enthusiasm, and still manage to make sure that all of their guests have a really individual experience.
-Helped by Etendeka's fairly small size (max.
-20 guests), communal dining arrangements, and amazing home-cooked food, make this a friendly and relaxed camp.
-It will appeal strongly to those who love solitude, great scenery and walking – whilst the wildlife which is increasingly visible here comes as a real bonus!
+Etendeka is relatively simple by the standards of modern safari camps, and is exceptional in being owner-run for more than two decades – a major achievement.
+What's even more impressive is that Dennis and Bonny have retained their enthusiasm, and still manage to make sure that their guests have a really individual experience.
+Etendeka's fairly small size, communal dining and simple but excellent home-cooked food combine to make this a friendly and relaxed camp.
+It will appeal strongly to those who love solitude, great scenery and walking – while the wildlife that is increasingly visible here comes as a real bonus!

-Ideal length of stay: 2–3 nights
+- Ideal length of stay

 Food & drink

 - Usual board basis

 - Meals at Etendeka focus on good, wholesome, home-prepared food, which we very much enjoyed on our most recent visit in November 2016.

 Breakfast is a self-service continental buffet, consisting of breads, cereals and yoghurts, as well as cold meats and cheeses.